lucky-verma/Image-Blending-Using-Graph-Cuts/README.md

 - **test:** Directory containing a folder of images
 - **mask.py:** Script that can be used to make mask for `src` & `sink` images
-- **main.py:** Placeholder directory to store input files containing integers
+- **main.py:** Script that runs the min-cut max-flow algorithm for image blending
 - **req.txt:** Contains modules that were used to build this project
 - **resources:** Directory containing resource scripts and image data